kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

 ## Serverless
 ### Simplified internal Docker registry setup
 With Kyma 2.15 we simplified Serverless configuration for the internal Docker registry.
-From now on, the images for Function runtime Pods are pulled from the internal Docker registry via NodePort.
+From now on, the images for Function runtime Pods are pulled from the internal Docker registry with NodePort.

 With this change, we improve security as the internal Docker registry is no longer exposed outside of the Kubernetes cluster.
 Additionally, it makes Serverless fully independent from the Istio module in all installation modes.